RxSwiftCommunity/RxGRDB/README.md

 ##### `TypedRequest.rx.fetchAll(in:synchronizedStart:resultQueue:)`

-Emits a array of values after each transaction that has updated the table and columns fetched by the request:
+Emits an array of values after each transaction that has updated the table and columns fetched by the request:

 ```swift
 let request = Person.all()